karol-preiskorn/karol-preiskorn/README.md

-### Hi there 👋
+#### Hi there 👋

-Mainly working on back-end in PL/SQL, ABAP :) I like Node.js as backend scripting and Angular in fronted.
+I primarily work on back-end development using PL/SQL and ABAP.
+I also enjoy using Node.js for backend scripting and Angular for front-end development.

-🔭 I’m currently on offwork ✨3d-project✨ inventory.
-A simple solution that allows you to build a spatial and database representation of all types of warehouses and server rooms.
+🔭 I’m currently working on an off-work ✨3D inventory project✨—a simple solution that allows you to build spatial and database representations of various types of warehouses and server rooms.

-🌱 I’m currently learning promisses and reactive forms in Angular.
+🌱 I’m currently learning about promises and reactive forms in Angular.

 <!--
 **karol-preiskorn/karol-preiskorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.